enjuguna-zz/UNODC-Blockchain-Hackathon/README.md

 ## Presentation Slides : [Click me](#) - Link to Be added

-Us as the Developes shall implement end-to-end process for Procurement and supply chain, which contains steps such as:
+Us as the Developers shall implement end-to-end process for Procurement and supply chain, which contains steps such as:

 A) Procurement from a vendor </br>
 B) Shipping of Items </br>